 - View information on our Electrical and Electronic Engineering programmes

 - View information on our Mechanical Engineering programmes

 - View information on our Petroleum Engineering programmes

-Engineering Work Experience is a new 15 credit 2nd year course designed by the School of Engineering in partnership with the University’s Careers Service to develop students’ work readiness.
+Engineering Work Experience is a new 15 credit 2nd year course designed by the School of Engineering in partnership with the University’s Careers and Employability Service to develop students’ work readiness.
 The course embeds careers education in the academic curriculum and provides students with a work-related learning experience through employer-hosted consultancy-style projects.